jeffreyc86/alteri/README.md

 <img src="./assets/chat.gif" alt="chat" width="800"/>

 Once the exchange has been made, either user can mark the request as fulfilled.
 Doing so will be reflected for both the recipient and donor.
-The status of request on their profile page will now have a status of fulfilled.
+The status of the request on their profile page will be updated to fulfilled.

 <img src="./assets/fulfilled-request.gif" alt="fulfilled request" width="800"/>